-If you claim a deduction for more than the Commissioner's reasonable amount you need to keep receipts for all your expenses, not just for the amount over the Commissioner's reasonable amount.
+If you claim a deduction for more than the Commissioner's reasonable amount you need to keep written evidence for all your expenses, not just for the amount over the Commissioner's reasonable amount.

 Even if you are not required to keep written evidence such as receipts, you must be able to explain your claim and show you spent the amounts.
-For example, show your work diary, that you received and correctly declared your travel allowance and bank statements.